rakekris/melanoma_cnn_assignment/README.md

   -

 ## Conclusions
-- Conclusion 1 from the analysis
+1) Conclusion 1 from the analysis
-	Too early to say overfitting or underfitting, Validation accuray and Training accuracy follow each other.
+	It is early to say overfitting or underfitting, Validation accuracy and Training accuracy follow each other.
-	Training loss is low but validation loss is fluctuating
+	The training loss is low but validation loss is fluctuating
-- Conclusion 2 from the analysis
+2) Conclusion 2 from the analysis
-  	The accuracy remains the same as per first.
-But still low accuracy
+  	The accuracy remains the same as before, But still low accuracy
 	- Which class has the least number of samples?
 		-- seborrheic Keratosis
 	- Which classes dominate the data in terms proportionate number of samples?
 		-- Melanoma and Pigmented benign keratosis actinic keratosis and dermatofibroma

-- Conclusion 3 from the analysis
+3) Conclusion 3 from the analysis

- Now we have added 500 images to all the classes to maintain some class balance.
+	 Added 500 images to all the classes to maintain some class balance.
 	- pigmented benign keratosis    962
 	- melanoma                      938
 	- basal cell carcinoma          876
 	- nevus                         857
 	- squamous cell carcinoma       681
 	- vascular lesion               639
 	- actinic keratosis             614
 	- dermatofibroma                595
 	- seborrheic keratosis          577

 - Validation accuracy is around .889
 - Training and validation accuracy follow eachother
-- Same with Training and Validation loss.
+- Same pattern can be seen with Training and Validation loss.

 ## Technologies Used